Where do I find this?

 In the Subscription Groups section, click Create to make a new group (e.g., "Premium").
 A subscription group ties related plans together — users can only have one active subscription per group, and they can upgrade or downgrade between plans within the same group.

 Inside your group, click Create in the Subscriptions section.
-Enter a Reference Name (internal only — e.g., "Pro Monthly"), then paste one of your Product IDs shown above into the Product ID field.
-Click the pill to copy it.
+Enter a Reference Name (internal only — e.g., "Pro Monthly"), then enter a Product ID of your choice (e.g. pro_monthly).
+This must exactly match what you'll use in your Swift code with Payo.

 On the product page, select a Subscription Duration (e.g., 1 Month).
 Then scroll to Subscription Prices and click Add Subscription Price to set your price — Apple will auto-calculate pricing for all other countries.